UBC Sauder Distinguished Scholar

 B.A.
 (Honours) (Queen’s); LL.B.
 (UBC); LL.M.
 (UBC); Ph.D./S.J.D.
 (Joint Degree) (UBC/Toronto)

-Dr. Liao is a co-author of Business Organizations: Practice, Theory, and Emerging Challenges, 2nd ed. (with R. Yalden et al) (Emond), and will be a contributing author to a number of ground-breaking new books in business law, all forthcoming 2018: The Cambridge Handbook for Corporate Law, Corporate Governance, and Sustainability; The Cambridge Handbook for Social Enterprise Law; and Creating Corporate Sustainability: Gender as an Agent for Change.
+Dr. Liao is a co-author of Business Organizations: Practice, Theory, and Emerging Challenges, 2nd ed. (with R. Yalden et al) (Emond), and a contributing author to a number of ground-breaking new books in business law, all forthcoming 2018: The Cambridge Handbook for Corporate Law, Corporate Governance, and Sustainability; The Cambridge Handbook for Social Enterprise Law; and Creating Corporate Sustainability: Gender as an Agent for Change.
 Her article, A Canadian Model of Corporate Governance, was distributed by the Institute of Corporate Directors to over 7,500 corporate directors during a critical regulatory reform period in Canada, was cited in the Financial Post and the Director Journal, and appears in course syllabi across the country.
 In 2018, she will be co-editing a collection on sustainable business models with Dr. Beate Sjåfjell of the University of Oslo.

 Dr. Liao is the recipient of numerous awards including the Robert Bertram Award issued by the Canadian Foundation for Governance Research and SSHRC Doctoral Fellowship.
 She is an advisor to The Philippe Kirsch Institute of the Canadian Centre for International Justice and a steering committee member of the Daughters of Themis: International Network of Female Business Scholars.
+She is also a board director of the Pacific Legal Education and Outreach Society (PLEO), which spearheads two initiatives focused on access to justice: Law for Nonprofits and Artists’ Legal Outreach.

 Prior to academia, Dr. Liao was a senior associate in the New York Mergers & Acquisitions Group of Shearman & Sterling LLP, a global law firm, where she represented public and private multinational corporations in a variety of transactional and governance matters.
 On behalf of the firm, she also served as a legal researcher for the Office of the Prosecutor on location at the United Nations International Criminal Tribunal of Rwanda, and was featured in the New York Law Journal for her pro bono asylum work.
 She is a former judicial clerk of the BC Court of Appeal.